 The Group's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
 The Group's primary focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
-The primary market risk to the company is foreign exchange risk.
-The company uses derivative financial instruments to mitigate foreign exchange related risk exposures.
-The Group's exposure to credit risk is influenced mainly by the individual characteristic of each customer and the concentration of risk from the top few customers.
+The primary market risk to the Group is foreign exchange risk.
+The Group uses derivative financial instruments to mitigate foreign exchange related risk exposures.
 All derivative activities for risk management purposes are carried out by specialist teams that have the appropriate skills, experience and supervision.
 It is the Group's policy that no trading in derivative for speculative purposes maybe undertaken.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below: